Home

 The beach itself is vast and backed by sand dunes so there is always plenty of room.

-There are several bars and restaurants with a variety of menus, a mini-market with ample fresh meat and vegetables plus other necessities, a newsagent and also a bakers where you can buy fresh baguettes, pain au chocolate, croissants and the like every day.
+There are several bars and restaurants with a variety of menus, a mini-market with ample fresh meat and vegetables plus other necessities, a newsagent and also a bakers where you can buy fresh baguettes and pastries.

 However, we mentioned Leon and it is well worth a morning visit to see the bustling market and have a coffee at one of the cafe's in the square.